gonzaloccnc/muse/README.md

 - [x] Add root command with subcommands for version, config and make

-- [ ] Add functionality for root subcommand called version that displays the version number if its possible that call an api to get version number and displays if is updatable
+- [x] Add functionality for root subcommand called version that displays the version number

 ### Config